 Kef Q350 - Reviews, Prices, Specs and Alternatives

-- The KEF Q350 bookshelf speaker is the newest iteration of KEF award-winning Q Series.
-The Q350 features a New cabinet, sleek New finishes, and an improved 6.5" Unit-Q driver Array.
+- The KEF Q350 Bookshelf Speaker is the newest iteration of KEF award-winning Q Series.
+The Q350 features a new cabinet, sleek new finishes, and an improved 6.5” Uni-Q Driver Array for room-filling sound.

-- The Q350 contains an enhanced Unit-Q driver Array designed to smooth out treble frequencies, and reimagined crossovers to provide cleaner and more accurate bass.
+- The Q350 contains an enhanced Uni-Q driver Array designed to smooth out treble frequencies, and reimagined crossovers to provide cleaner and more accurate bass.

-- The front port has been moved to the back of the Q150 and internal architecture has been redesigned to reduce internal resonances to improve Audio clarity.
+- The Q350 uses a rear-firing port and the internal architecture has been redesigned to reduce internal resonances to improve audio clarity.

-- The Q350 is available in sleek matte Black and white vinyl finishes.
+- The Q350 is available in sleek Satin Black and White vinyl finishes. *Speaker Grilles sold separately

 - Read more